 Certified nurse-midwives (CNM) are trained in nursing and midwifery.
 Most CNMs:

 - Have a master's degree in midwifery

 - Are certified by the American College of Nurse-Midwives

 Nurse midwives care for women during pregnancy, labor, and delivery.

 Women who want to have as natural a childbirth as possible may choose a CNM.
 Midwives view pregnancy and childbirth as normal processes, and they help women safely deliver without treatments or minimize their use.
 They are trained to be the primary care person during labor and delivery.
 Treatments may include:

 - Pain medicines

-- Vacuum or forceps
+- Vacuum or forceps to aid the delivery

 Most nurse midwives work with OBs.
 If complications or medical conditions develop during pregnancy, the woman will be referred to an OB for a consult or to take over her care.